 Because of that convenience, of course, Santa Marinella gets pretty crowded on the weekends.
 That’s particularly true of the “public” section of the beach, the size of which seems to change every year and is much smaller than the private part.
 (The private part, meanwhile, is super pricey: expect to pay upwards of €30 for two chairs and an umbrella.
 Ouch.)
 That makes Santa Marinella the best option if you’re willing to splash out a bit—and, ideally, to come on a weekday.

 Getting hungry?
 Santa Marinella has some great seafood restaurants.
 My favorite, L’Acqua Marina, is just a 10-minute walk from the beach.

-For more on the town's beach (and food), check out my previous post on Santa Marinella.
+For more on the town’s beach (and food), check out my previous post on the beach of Santa Marinella.